voxpupuli/puppet-letsencrypt/README.md

 ### Fact: letsencrypt_directory

 Facts about your live certificates are available through facter.
-You can query the list of live certificates from puppet using `$::letsencrypt_directory` in your puppet code, hiera data or from the command line.
+You can query the list of live certificates from puppet using `$facts['letsencrypt_directory']` in your puppet code, hiera data or from the command line.

 ```
 facter -p letsencrypt_directory